-Editor’s Note: October is National Women’s Small Business Month, and here at Longitudes, we’re putting the focus on entrepreneurs who are getting big results out of their upstart companies.
-This is part three of an ongoing series of interviews with women small business owners.
-You can read part one here and part two here.
+Editor’s Note: We’re putting the focus on entrepreneurs who are getting big results out of their upstart companies.
+This article is part of an ongoing series of interviews with women small business owners – you can read all the interviews here.

 Golf is in Patrina King’s blood.
 Ever since she was little, she had a club in her hand.
 And now she’s intent on showing other businesswomen the value of hitting the links.

 That’s why she created Golf Women Mean Business, an organization that encourages women to participate in “business golf.”
 Patrina argues that there is no more powerful tool in business than networking – and no better place to build meaning relationships than the golf course.

 Learn more about Patrina’s story, as well as her No. 1 tip for small business owners, below: